ARAWANA HAYASHI

 Naropa University

-While co-directing the dance program at Naropa University, Arawana worked within a community that included Barbara Dilley, Lee Worley, Allen Ginsberg, and Jerry Granelli, firmly establishing the link between meditation and art-making.
+While co-directing the dance program at Naropa University, Arawana learned from and worked within a community of artists that included Barbara Dilley, Lee Worley, Allen Ginsberg, and Jerry Granelli, firmly establishing the link between post-modern dance, meditation, and art-making.
+Together with Lee Worley and Jerry Granelli, she supported teachers in integrating contemplative arts practices into classrooms through a Rockefeller Foundation– funded Arts in Education program.

 1977 onward